Global Women's Leadership in India

 - Visit a variety of NGOs, MNE’s, and educational institutions to learn about women’s roles and the leadership challenges women are addressing in the contexts of business, politics, education, and culture.

-- Practice yoga, learn bollywood dancing, see the Taj Mahal, visit a tiger sanctuary, and try your hand at cooking Indian cuisine during some of the cultural experiences included in this program.
+- Practice yoga, visit Bollywood's most famous studio, take a safari in the Bannerghatta National Park, and try your hand at cooking Indian cuisine during some of the cultural experiences included in this program.

 The purpose of this study abroad experience is to learn first hand the global nature of issues faced by women and the varied styles of leadership they engage.
 Through the contexts of business, politics, education, and culture, students will gain deeper insight into the challenges women face globally and the leadership strategies they employ in order to make progress.
 Open to undergraduate students in any major; students enroll in one 3 credit course in the Institute of Leadership Studies.
 The two week program will include visits to multi-national businesses, nonprofit organizations, women-owned start-ups and small businesses, and educational institutions, and meetings with women from the corporate, nonprofit, small business, political, and educational sectors.

 Students will have the opportunity to visit multiple cities and villages in India.
-The program's home base is in Delhi, the political and administrative capital of India and its second largest city.
-Continuously inhabited since the 6th century BCE, today Delhi is a diverse city with monuments of its ancient past juxtaposed with modern living.
-Students will experience Delhi's lively arts and culture scene, visit the bustling streets of Old Delhi, and visit locations throughout the expansive city.
-From Delhi, students will travel to Agra, Jaipur, Brindavan, and Ranthambore, returning to Delhi for the final days of the program.
+The program's home base for the 2018 program will be in Bangalore, the tech capital of India and its third largest city.
+Students will visit locations throughout the expansive city and experience its rich culture and history.
+From Bangalore, students will visit Hyderabad and Mysore, returning to Bangalore for the final days of the program.

 Three hours of academic credit are granted by the University of Kansas upon successful completion of the program and will be posted to the student’s Spring transcript.
 Students will enroll in LDST 260/LDST 460: Study Abroad Topics in Leadership Studies: Women’s Leadership.